Prague Experience logoPrague tourist information & travel guide logo

 Address: Havelska street, Prague 1.

-Havel's Market (Havelské tržiště) is the main permanent market in the city centre.
-Open 7 days a week, all year round, it is popular with locals and tourists alike.
+Havel's Market (Havelské tržiště) is the only permanent market in the city centre.
+It is located between the Old Town Square and Wenceslas Square, and is open 7 days a week, all year round.

-Stalls stock arts and crafts, wooden toys and puppets, fresh flowers, leather goods, ceramics, and fruits and vegetables.
+Stalls sell arts and crafts, wooden toys, puppets, leather goods, ceramics, fresh flowers, and fruits and vegetables.
 It is a good place to buy tourist souvenirs.

 Havel's Market in Prague